YannisMarios/IPStack/README.md

    and under "Single startup project" set "Start" for "IPStack.WebApi" project.

 ## Notes:
-This project already includes a local database file (MSSQLLocalDB) and a json file with IP addresses (in SolutionItems folder) for you to experiment.
+This project already includes a local database file (MSSQLLocalDB) with several IP addresses details and a json file with IP addresses (in SolutionItems folder) for you to experiment.

 Swagger is included so you can easily try the API.